catkhanh/nhanes-pregnancy-polypharmacy/docs/codebook.md

 - The preliminary primary analysis contains 30 pregnant participants and 7 polypharmacy events.
 - Regression models for associated factors are not estimated because the event count is too small for stable inference.
-- Do not upload RDC files, participant-level data, or any derived file containing restricted `RHD143` data to this repository.

 ## Sources